 The Bachelor of Science in Medical Device and Technology Development (MDTD) is a four-year degree program designed and delivered as a collaboration between clinicians, basic scientists, engineers, business and law, with focus on learning about the medicine and the medical device filed and related technologies, providing students with multiple avenues upon graduation.
 The program would allow students to learn the basics in the medical and health field while expanding into areas of interest that would include the business of medical devices, the creation, design and engineering of devices, as well as the legal/regulatory and communication and marketing components of medical devices.
-The program juxtaposes applied topics such as what it is to be an individual that helps develop medical devices; or goes into the marketing, sales or use of devices; or processes and work in the regulatory fields of medical devices; and/or goes onto professional degree programs that would allow one to utilize such devices in their health care field.
+The program juxtaposes applied topics such as what it is to be an individual that helps develop medical devices; or goes into the marketing, sales or use of devices; or processes and work in the regulatory fields of medical devices in their health care field.
 The rapidly growing field of medical devices and the MDTD BS program would allow for hands-on experience through simulation and actual device use in addition to information delivered in the classroom setting.